FoRTE-Research/FoRTE-FuzzBench/readme.md

 # FoRTE-Research's Fuzzing Benchmarks

-This repository contains a collection of benchmarks and seed inputs to make fuzzing more easily comparable and reproducable.
-For instructions on installing and running a given benchmark, refer to the `readme` file in its respective directory. **We welcome any suggested additions to this fuzzing benchmark corpus!**
+This repository contains a collection of benchmarks and seed inputs to make fuzzing research more readily comparable and reproducable.
+For instructions on installing and running a given benchmark, refer to the `readme` file in its respective directory. **We welcome any suggestions for improving this fuzzing benchmark corpus!**

 <table>
   <tr>